LedgerProject/GPP_app/README.md

   * model: oggetti dell'applicazione
   * navigation: definizione delle routes
   * scenes: menu laterale
-  * services: various services functions.
+  * services: various services functions and environment variables.
   * views: application views.
 Each view is contained in a file which defines the operating logic and the UX.

 ## Starting a development environment